dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

   }
 ```

-Now, you are deploying this akka app to the cloud, and this file must be tokenized for some Ops script to supply the actual IPs and ports.
+Now, you are deploying this akka app to the cloud, and either this file must be tokenized, or the boot class take args for some Ops script to supply the actual IPs and ports.

-ConductR address this with it's **Endpoint** configuration declaration:
+ConductR addresses this with it's **Endpoint** configuration declaration:

 ```scala
 BundleKeys.endpoints := Map("singlemicro" -> Endpoint("http", 8096, Set(URI("http:/singlemicroservice"))))